viegio/study/README.md

 # practice
-here are the exercises I have developed at college
+here are the exercises I have developed at college, including:
+- java